mcc-us/ea/_questions/q-40questions-filing-status.md

 A. Report their own incomes and deductions on separate returns.
 B. Combine their income (but not their deductions) on a joint return.
-C. Combine their income and deductions on the same return. correct
+C. Combine their income and deductions on the same return.
 D. Combine their assets and liabilities on the same return.

 Correct Answer Explanation for C: